 Overview and Description

 Exercise is one of the most underutilized treatment options in modern American healthcare which places an emphasis on medications and procedures.
 The benefits of exercise have been researched and documented by many groups and agencies over the past three decades.
-The American College of Sports Medicine (ACSM),1 U.S. Centers for Disease Control and Prevention2, the U.S. Surgeon General, and the National Institutes of Health3 have issued landmark publications on physical activity and health.1,3,4 An exercise program that includes aerobic, resistance, flexibility, and neuromotor training is indispensable to improve and maintain physical fitness and health.4 Despite this, physical inactivity has been cited as one of the greatest public health threats of the 21st century.5
+The American College of Sports Medicine (ACSM),1 U.S. Centers for Disease Control and Prevention,2 the U.S. Surgeon General, and the National Institutes of Health have issued landmark publications on physical activity and health.1,2 An exercise program that includes aerobic, resistance, flexibility, and neuromotor training is indispensable to improve and maintain physical fitness and health.

 - Benefit cardiovascular and respiratory function